Kimberly Johnson, Assistant Vice Provost for Advising and Director, OAA

 With strong links to the Pacific Rim, the college delivers a dynamic learning environment where world-class professors offer personal attention, students work on real projects for real companies, and alumni go on to high-powered jobs worldwide.

-We boast the nation’s number one sports business program, number one “green” MBA, a top twenty-five entrepreneurship program, distinguished alumni who are well connected in the financial industry, and the nation’s first certified environmentally friendly business school facility.
+LCB boasts the nation’s first sports business program, the number one “green” MBA, a top-tier entrepreneurship program, distinguished alumni who are well connected in the financial industry, and the nation’s first certified environmentally friendly business school facility.

-But we’re more than a business school.
+But LCB is more than a business school.
 The Lundquist College empowers a vibrant community that creates, applies, and disseminates knowledge.
 Through the college, this network of students, faculty and staff members, and stakeholders contributes significantly to industry, communities, and society.

 Brett Harris, University Ombuds